Teo-KJ/Trying-out-on-Algorithms/README.md

 # Trying-Out-on-Algorithms
-Trying algorithms time complexity with group mates.
+Trying algorithms time complexity and performance with group mates for a school project.
-A group project consist of the following members:
+This group project consist of the following members:
 Isaac, Sven, Kai Jie, Toby, Clarence and Dana

 ## Lab 2